sinch/ios-conferencecalling-so/readme.md

 Take a look at what the host passed to the app, and connect to the conference immediately.

-That's it!
+That's it.
+Hanging out with friends and family is now literally one button press away!
 If you want to check out the finished version first, you can [download the app] (URL to Christian's app) on iTunes.